mritunjaysharma394/sedpy/README.md

     7 + 6 = 13

+So you can observe that `sedpy` can be used as:

+    sedpy "inital string" "string to replace it" "path to the file where changes have to be made"

 Thank you so much for having fun with this!
-More updates on the project and Documentation to follow soon.
+This is just the inital release.
+More major updates on the cards :tada:
 Stay Tuned!

+##### Your contributions are welcome and highly appreciated.
+All you need to begin is to go through the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md)